maynard242/SeaLionMCP/SECURITY.md

 ## Compliance Status

-The Sea-lion MCP server meets security standards for:
+The Sea-lionMCP server meets security standards for:
 - ✅ Input validation and sanitization
 - ✅ Rate limiting and abuse prevention
 - ✅ Error handling and information disclosure prevention